Ymär Daher: Military service

 During the Winter War, Daher served at the headquarters of the intelligence and propaganda department.
 He was staff sergeant.

 Personal life

 Daher died in Helsinki on 10 July 1999.
-His wife was Halide Samaletdin (Hälidä Cämäletdin) and children Okan, Rahile, Tinet.
+His wife was Halide Samaletdin and children Okan, Rahile, Tinet.
 His son, Okan Daher (b.
 1947), a long-time chairman of the Tatar congregation, has worked as a lecturer in Tatar Language and Culture at the University of Helsinki and has also for example published a Tatar-Finnish dictionary.
 Okan accompanied president Tarja Halonen on her trip to Tatarstan in 2010.